 Ph.D.
 HARP to Robin Tarter

-Robin Tarter, R.N., B.S.N., M.S., received the Hartford Award for Research and Practice (HARP) for Ph.D. candidates in 2020.
-This award helps support select students in the final stages of their dissertation.
+Robin Tarter, R.N., B.S.N., M.S., received the Hartford Award for Research and Practice (HARP) for Ph.D. students in 2020.
+This grant helps support select students in the final stages of their dissertation.

 Robin’s dissertation, “Unpaid Care Labor for Older Adult Parents: Gendered Agency, Constraint, and Health”, will consist of three manuscripts.
 The HARP will support statistical analysis of secondary data for just one manuscript, “Relationship, Choice, Health, and Typologies of Unpaid Care Labor for Older Adults".